mdpe-ir/md_architecture/README.md

 # md architecture
-This project architecture is inspired by clean architecture, MVC, mvvm+s, and tips from the clean code book
+This project architecture is inspired by RVMS (Reactive Views, Managers, Services)  , Clean architecture and tips from the clean code book

 Documentation will be complete soon :)